 Prevent the ingress of water, dirt, sand, and other foreign materials into the conduit prior to, during, and after construction.
-Seal the ends of conduit after wiring is complete with a moisture resistant sealant that is designed for this specific application.
+Exclude water and debris from buried conduit and from the top riser assembly of above-ground conduit using a foam-sealing material, rubber plug, or other device designed for this application and approved by the Engineer.